-Appeals must be based on a procedural irregularity, i.e., you have the right to claim that a procedural The same applies for the Pre-Baccalaureate irregularity was prejudicial to you.
+Please, refer to Article 12 of the AIREB.
+Appeals must be based on a procedural irregularity, i.e., you have the right to claim that a procedural irregularity was prejudicial to you.
 A procedural irregularity occurs in the event of non-compliance with the regulations governing the European Baccalaureate adopted by the Board of Governors and the Board of Inspectors.

 Appeals concerning the European Baccalaureate examinations must be made through the Director of the School to the Chairman of the Examining Board.
 The appeals must be entered by you, if you are over 18, or by your legal representative, if you are under 18.
-The appeals should be registered no later than examinations (taking place in January).
+The appeals should be registered no later than 10 calendar days after the communication of the examination results to the candidate.
+Please, refer to Article 7 of the AIREB.

+The same applies for the long Pre-Baccalaureate examinations (taking place in January).
 The date of the communication of the results of the Pre-Baccalaureate examinations is the date which appears in the 1st semester report.